-The purpose of this policy is to describe the safeguarding measures in place for adults and children in school in relation to e-safety, including:
+The purpose of this policy is to describe the safeguarding measures in place for adults and children in school and on social media in relation to e-safety, including:

-- The policies and practice embedded in our school and followed by the who school community - The infrastructure and how it is set up to keep pupils safe online, including monitoring, and preventing and responding to e-safety incidents - A progressive, age appropriate e-safety curriculum for all pupils
+- The policies and practice embedded in our school and followed by the who school community - The infrastructure and how it is set up to keep pupils safe online, including monitoring, and preventing and responding to e-safety incidents - A progressive, age appropriate e-safety curriculum for all pupils - The practices surrounding positive, parental engagement with teaching, learning, celebratory activity and achievements on school media sites (website, twitter)

 E-safety in schools is primarily a safeguarding and not a computing / technology one.
-Therefore this policy should be viewed alongside other Safeguarding policies and approaches including, but not limited to:
+Therefore, this policy should be viewed alongside other Safeguarding policies and approaches including, but not limited to:

-- Professional boundaries in relation to your personal internet use and social networking online - advice to staff (LSCB)
+- Professional boundaries in relation to your personal internet use and social networking online

+advice to staff (LSCB)

 - Safeguarding and Child Protection

 - Personal Social and Health Education (PSHE)

 - Safer Working Practices

 - Data Protection Policy

 - Anti-Bullying Policy

 - School Complaints Procedure

 - Cambridgeshire Progression in Computing Capability Materials

 - Whistle Blowing Policy

 - Code of Conduct

-- Acceptable use policy and the use of mobile phones

-- AUPs for pupils, staff and governors
+- Acceptable use policy and the use of mobile phones - AUPs for pupils, staff and governors - Parental consent Form for Photography/videos and Images of Children

 This policy must be read alongside the staff and pupil Acceptable Use Policies attached as appendices.
-These AUPs outline the expectations and sanctions which apply to staff and pupil use of technology.
+These AUPs outline the expectations and sanctions, which apply to staff and pupil use of technology.

 - The development of our safety policy involved:

 - The Headteacher

-- The Designated Person for Child Protection
+- o The Designated Person for Child Protection

 - o The Computing Subject Leader

 - The governor responsible for Safeguarding

-It was presented to the governing body on and ratified on13.3.18 at Standards Committee and will be formally reviewed in March 2019.
+It was presented to the governing body on and ratified on 6th October 2021 and will be formally reviewed as appropriate.